ed-andre/betterjobs-snow/README.md

 ### Best Practices for Resource Usage

-- URL discovery jobs should be run less frequently (monthly)
+- Snowflake master company urls job should be run when you update the CSV files with new companies on S3 or locally
 - Job discovery jobs should be run more frequently (daily or multiple times daily)
-- To conserve resources, focus on platforms with high job turnover
 - Some ATS platforms have rate limits - avoid running jobs too frequently

 ## Data Analytics & Reporting